 I keep my Downloads folder clean.
 In fact, as I type this, it’s completely empty.

-- run the set up to install the software
+- Run setup to install the software

-- delete the download from the Downloads folder
+- Delete the download from the Downloads folder

 If you found this article helpful, I'm sure you'll also love Confident Computing!
 My weekly email newsletter is full of articles that help you solve problems, stay safe, and give you more confidence with technology.
 Subscribe now and I'll see you there soon,

 1: This has gone through several iterations over the years.
 It might be different yet again by the time you read this.